pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 * **factor** based on the position of the intersection of the edges can be used to adjust the ``cost`` and ``reverse_cost`` columns.
-* Capacity information, used on the :doc:`flow-family` functions does not need to change when splitting edges.
+* Capacity information, used in the :doc:`flow-family` functions does not need to change when splitting edges.

 .. literalinclude:: concepts.queries